prashantpawar/sol-unit/README.md

 ## Examples

-The contracts folder comes with a couple of different examples.
+The contracts folder comes with a number of different examples.

 ## Tests

+`mocha` or `npm test`.

-Cut out most of the tests with the update, as they were centered around Ethereum.
-Will add new tests gradually.
-Basic coverage should be done before release.
+I cut out most of the tests with the update, as they were centered around Ethereum.
+Will add more tests gradually.

 ## Library structure

 The framework uses blockchain-client events to do the tests.
 It uses the afore-mentioned Solidity `TestEvent` to get confirmation from contract methods.

 The `SUnit` class is where everything is coordinated.
 It deploys the test contracts and publish the results via events.
 It implements nodes EventEmitter.
-It also relays some events from dependencies like the `TestRunner` and `Analyzer` (coverage tool).
+It forwards some of these events from dependencies like the `TestRunner`, which is also an emitter.

 The `TestRunner` takes a test contract, finds all test methods in it and run those.
-It also sets up a listener for solidity events and usees those events to determine if a test was successful or not, and when all the tests has finished.
+It also sets up a listener for solidity events and uses those events to determine if a test was successful or not.
 It is normally instantiated and managed by a `SUnit` object.

-The `Analyzer` uses a test contract AST and its targets ABI to determine how many of the methods has been called.
-It does not look for hidden methods, or how they are called from the public ones, but that might be added later.
+`coverage.analyze` uses a test contract AST and its targets ABI to determine which of the targets (public) methods are called during the test.

-In the state machine diagram, the executable would gather tests and set things up, then `SUnit` would deal with the contract execution section.
-The `Analyzer` is not part of this diagram because it has no effect on the general program structure (it's just a synchronous post-processing step).
+In the diagram, the executable would gather tests and set things up, then `SUnit` would deal with the contract execution section.
+Coverage analysis is not part of this diagram because it has no effect on the general program structure (it's just a synchronous post-processing step).

 Presentation of test data is not part of the diagram either. `SUnit` does no presentation of its own - it only passes the data back through the events.
-The way reporting works with the command-line tool is it listens to all the SUnit events and prints the reported data using a special test-logger.
+The way reporting works with the command-line tool is it listens to all  SUnit events and prints the reported data using a special test-logger.